Want to record how you use your Android phone? Install our free Device Analyzer project and contribute to research at the same time.

 These theme are derived from my work with Andy Hopper on the Computing for the Future of the Planet project in which we sought to identify Computer Science research questions in the context of global issues such as climate change, over-population, famine and desertification.
 A high level summary of the research themes is given in our brochure: [a4 version], [folding version].
 Please see the main project pages for more information.

 I organise the DTG weekly seminar series.
 Upcoming talks are advertised on the DTG list at talks.cam.

 Recent programme committees: MASCOTS 2012, SIGMETRICS 2012, Buildsys 2011, AFRICOMM 2011, MASCOTS 2011 (PC Chair), Sustalnet 2011, PerCom 2011 (PhD programme)

-Lecturing: Currently I teach Programming in Java for Part 1A of the CS Tripos; Further Java for Part 1B of the CS Tripos; and Programming for Mobiles for the MPhil in Advanced Computer Science.
+Lecturing: Currently I teach Programming in Java for Part 1A of the CS Tripos; and Further Java and Prolog for Part 1B of the CS Tripos

 Part II Projects: I generally supervise one or two Part II students final year projects.
 Students with project suggestions should contact me by email towards the end of Part 1B or at the beginning of Part II.